danielparada1/RL_SpaceInvaders/README.md

 # RL_SpaceInvaders
+Objective :
-Training an agent using deep Q network and convolutional neural networks
+    Train an agent using deep Q and convolutional neural networks to play Atari Space Invaders Design a new neural network structure
+        Translate new neural network structure from Tensorflow to Keras Use a Resnet architecture

+Future work :
+    Explore different neural network architectures (i.e. change size/number of filters or connected layers) Modify cost function and optimiser
+    Alter reward function : add new constraints, modify numeric values and composite rewards (i.e. predictive shooting) Alter input to neural network (i.e. size of images or number of frames)

 trainAgent.ipynb :
     imports all necessary files and depencies including the functions from our BrainDQN file